Creative collection of art for Morley-Ellenbrook Line - METRONET

 With a total of 12 local and Noongar artists engaged to create 19 public art pieces, the METRONET Morley-Ellenbrook Line Project has officially set the record for the largest collection commissioned on a METRONET project to date!

-A series of graphically overlaid glass skylights, patterned perforated station screens, forecourt sculptures and a myriad of murals will be carefully crafted over the coming months and installed at Morley, Noranda, Malaga, Whiteman Park and Ellenbrook stations.
+A series of graphically overlaid glass skylights, patterned perforated station screens, forecourt sculptures and a myriad of murals will be carefully crafted over the coming months and installed at Morley, Noranda, Ballajura, Whiteman Park and Ellenbrook stations.

 Central to the art works are themes reflecting and celebrating the unique environment of each station, as well as Noongar culture and connection to Country.
 The community will help shape some of the artworks with artists engaging with youth centres, schools and local art groups.